Packer-Lab/imagingplus/meetings-and-todo.md

   - added the .time attr as a property under Alloptical

 Questions for Rob:
-- (_detrendFluTrial, _makeFluTrials, baselined_flu_trial) - ASK: is it necessary to have them run on pre, poststim trace snippets trial_array? or can they be run directly on the suite2p traces dfof array?
+- (_detrendFluTrial, _makeFluTrials, baselined_flu_trial) - ASK: is it necessary to have them run on pre, poststim trace snippets trial_array? or can they be run directly on the suite2p traces dfof array? also see that detrending is commented out in makeFluTrials - so, should we include or not?

 Todos:
 - update comments descriptions for statistical analysis of photostim attr's (under AllOpticalTrial class) - tagged Rob
-- retrieving stim_freq

 ## Jan 7 2022
 - discuss implementation of parent experiment class for handling multiple sub-experiment objects, and used to run suite2p from